A Record Number of People Are Trying to Get Guns Onto Planes

 More travelers have been caught at U.S. airports trying to board planes with guns so far this year than any other year in the last two decades, according to newly released federal figures, and most of the weapons were loaded.

-With more than two months still remaining in 2021, the Transportation Security Administration (TSA) has seized nearly 4,500 guns at airport security checkpoints, compared with about 4,400 in all of 2019 ,before the pandemic caused air travel to plummet in 2020.
+With more than two months still remaining in 2021, the Transportation Security Administration (TSA) has seized nearly 4,500 guns at airport security checkpoints, compared with about 4,400 in all of 2019, before the pandemic caused air travel to plummet in 2020.
 A total of 976 firearms were seized in 2009.
 About 85% of the weapons caught so far this year were loaded, the agency says.
 They were found on passengers or in carry-on bags across 248 U.S. airports, largely in Atlanta and Dallas-Fort Worth.

 TSA Administrator David Pekoske says that’s an “alarming” record to set during a pandemic when fewer people are flying.
 And it’s one that will likely increase during the upcoming holiday months, the TSA says.